Superbition/Celestte-Docs/docs/using_voltis/validation.md

 </div>
 ```

-If errors exist in the session you don’t need to worry about checking if they are there, Polyel will automatically do this for you, as long as the `@errors` directive is set inside your view, Polyel will grab the name of the template you have passed, like our `list` template above and inject all the errors using the error replacement line.
+If errors exist in the session you don’t need to worry about checking if they are there, Voltis will automatically do this for you, as long as the `@errors` directive is set inside your view, Voltis will grab the name of the template you have passed, like our `list` template above and inject all the errors using the error replacement line.
 In our example above you can see this is `{{ @error(<li>@message</li>) }}`, if we have 5 errors to display, each error will be replaced using this line and the error is replaced where `@message` is, so they will all come out as a `<li>` list.
-You don’t need to worry about any if statements or conditional loops, Polyel does this all for you and if you need to make a change to the way errors are displayed, you only need to make one change inside your error templates.
+You don’t need to worry about any if statements or conditional loops, Voltis does this all for you and if you need to make a change to the way errors are displayed, you only need to make one change inside your error templates.
 It is best to store different types of error templates used for this purpose inside ` app\resources\errors`.

 If you have multiple forms on a single page and want to use `@errors` for a certain form, you may pass a second argument for the group name (which should match the group set when validating the data at the Controller level):